 - Container Ownership.
-As of December 31, 2014, we owned containers accounting for approximately 79% of our fleet. - Container Management.
-As of December 31, 2014, we managed containers on behalf of 14 affiliated and unaffiliated container investors, providing acquisition, management and disposal services.
-As of December 31, 2014, total managed containers account for 21% of our fleet. - Container Resale.
+As of December 31, 2015, we owned containers accounting for approximately 80% of our fleet. - Container Management.
+As of December 31, 2015, we managed containers on behalf of 14 affiliated and unaffiliated container investors, providing acquisition, management and disposal services.
+As of December 31, 2015, total managed containers accounted for approximately 20% of our fleet. - Container Resale.
 We generally sell containers from our fleet when they reach the end of their useful lives in marine service or when we believe it is financially attractive for us to do so, considering location, sale price, the cost of repair, and possible repositioning expenses.
 We also purchase and lease or resell containers from shipping line customers, container traders and other sellers of containers.